explodecomputer/gibranhemani.com/content/software.md

 - [ascRtain R package](https://github.com/explodecomputer/AscRtain) - Explore bias in observational associations due to collider issues that arise from non-random sampling

 - [ALSPAC data dictionary](http://variables.alspac.bris.ac.uk/) - Browse all the phenotypica variables captured within the [Avon Longitudinal Study for Parents and Children](http://www.bristol.ac.uk/alspac/)

+## Random stuff

+- [USS Pension model](http://www.uss-pension-model.com/) - Collaboration with Neil Davies to illustrate the impact of the planned changes to the UK University pension scheme